Candlelight dinner via Shutterstock

 Board Game Pieces and Dices via Shutterstock

 WWF’s Earth Hour is all about people coming together to celebrate our world.
-If you’ve decided to invite friends over, the Earth Hour team has created a fantastic Pub Quiz to download to make the most of the night while the lights remain off.
+If you’ve decided to invite friends over, the Earth Hour team has created a fantastic Quiz to download to make the most of the night while the lights remain off.

 The night sky via Shutterstock